 If the person can barely breathe due to a blocked airway, emergency treatment is usually necessary.
 The foreign object might be removed from the airway using back blows, the Heimlich maneuver, or CPR.

 Pointed objects could puncture the esophagus or bowels.
 Small batteries, such as a watch battery, can cause tissue damage.
 These items should be removed immediately.
-Seek help for any of these conditions.
+Seek medical help for any of these conditions.

-If the person isn’t choking on the foreign body, and seems to have swallowed it completely, a doctor may decide to wait and see if the body passes the item normally.
+If the person isn’t choking on the foreign object and seems to have swallowed it completely, a doctor may decide to wait and see if the body passes the item normally.
 You may need to watch for symptoms, such as vomiting, fever, or signs of pain.
 The doctor might also ask you to check the stool to make sure the object left the body.

 Your doctor will likely treat the issue right away if the foreign object is causing pain or damage to the bowels or esophagus.
-This may call for surgery or an endoscopy to remove the object without perforating the bowels or esophagus.
+This may call for surgery or an endoscopy to remove the object without puncturing the bowels or esophagus.
 An endoscopy uses a small tube with a camera and tiny surgical instruments.
 A doctor will insert it into the mouth and down the esophagus to remove the foreign object.